This case alleging a brain injury from a car accident was defended by State Farm and three doctors hired to testify for State Farm.

 State Farm made no offer in the case, in part because State Farm's experts testified that the plaintiff suffered no head injury in the accident, that his current memory was "awesome" and that all of his symptoms were attributable to a long history of obstructive sleep apnea.

-We are making trial transcript available for educational purposes.
+We are making a trial transcript available for educational purposes.

 Here is the full report: